 During an emergency, local officials and emergency managers must provide the public with life-saving information quickly.
 The City of Huntington Beach uses multiple methods to provide information to the public, such as the Emergency Alerting System (EAS), AlertOC, HBTV 3, etc. Once an emergency notification from public safety officials is delivered, follow the instructions provided.

 Huntington Beach has sirens located at all eight city fire stations.
 The sirens are tested on the First Friday of each month at noon.
 The sirens may be activated for ANY impending emergency and is NOT specific to any one emergency.
-If you hear the sirens, and it is NOT the first Friday of the month, turn on your television and radio (107.9FM, KWVE) and await further instructions.
+If you hear the sirens, and it is NOT the first Friday of the month, turn on your television, visit the main page of the City website or follow official City social media.

 AlertOC is a mass notification system designed to keep Orange County residents and businesses informed of emergencies and certain community events.
 By registering with AlertOC, time-sensitive voice messages from the County or City in which you live or work, may be sent to your home, cell or business phone.
 Text messages may also be sent to cell phones, e-mail accounts and hearing impaired receiving devices.